Our third day in the Smokies briefly reconnected us with civilization, before veering further off into the wilderness.

 There were also a lot of fallen trees that were annoying to climb over or under, including one where a tree below the trail had its roots gouge a hole out the trail, leaving only a small foot-wide and easily erodible path just above the trail to get around the hole.

 At the end of the Lakeshore Trail, a 1,000 ft long “tunnel to nowhere” greeted us.
-What became the Lakeshore Trail evidentially was going to be a road, connected to Lake View Drive.
+What became the Lakeshore Trail was originally going to be a road, connected to Lake View Drive.
 Instead, the road ends shortly south (west) of the tunnel, which is barricaded on its north (east) end to prevent vehicular traffic.
 Towards one of the nearby parking areas, a fifty-foot high bridge carried cars to the tunnel.

 After crossing through the tunnel, we followed the paved road for less than a mile, during which five cars drove towards the tunnel.
 I guess it’s a popular sightseeing destination?